Positives for Affirm Holdings Inc. (AFRM) as stock gains in recent trading

-Affirm Holdings Inc. (NASDAQ: AFRM) is -87.07% lower on its value in year-to-date trading and has touched a low of $11.94 and a high of $128.86 in the current 52-week trading range.
+Affirm Holdings Inc. (NASDAQ: AFRM) is -87.80% lower on its value in year-to-date trading and has touched a low of $10.69 and a high of $122.00 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The AFRM stock was last observed hovering at around $14.62 in the last trading session, with the day’s loss setting it -1.62%.
+The AFRM stock was last observed hovering at around $11.34 in the last trading session, with the day’s gains setting it 0.93% off its average median price target of $20.00 for the next 12 months.
+It is also 73.33% off the consensus price target high of $46.00 offered by 21 analysts, but current levels are -22.7% lower than the price target low of $10.00 for the same period.

 3 Tiny Stocks Primed to Explode